 Get Access Tokens

-To get an access token, you need to request one when authenticating a user.
-Auth0 makes it easy for your app to authenticate users using:
+To get an access token, you request one when authenticating a user.
+These Auth0 tools help you modify your app to authenticate users:

 Quickstarts: The easiest way to implement authentication, which can show you how to use Universal Login, the Lock widget, and Auth0's language and framework-specific SDKs.
 Our Lock documentation and Auth0.js documentation provide specifics about retrieving an ID token after authentication.

-Authentication API: If you prefer to roll your own, you can call our API directly.
-First, you need to know which flow to use before following the appropriate flow tutorial.
+Authentication API: If you prefer to write your code independently, you can call the Auth0 Authentication API directly.
+First, you need to know which flow to use.
+Then follow the instructions to implement that flow.

 Control access token audience

-You may configure your tenant to always include a default audience.
+You can configure your tenant to always include a default audience.

 |Token Use||Format||Requested Audience||Requested Scope|